chungus-studio/bevyning/README.md

 Set up a minimal Bevy app with [`DefaultPlugins`](https://docs.rs/bevy/latest/bevy/struct.DefaultPlugins.html) and a blank window.

-> 💡 *WindowPlugin* This plugin allows you to customize the window title, size and modes (e.g `WindowMode::Borderless`).
+> 💡 *WindowPlugin* This plugin allows you to customize the window title, size and modes (e.g `WindowMode::Windowed`).

 ---